spatialthoughts/qgis-tutorials/README.md

 The website is generated using [Sphinx](http://sphinx-doc.org) based on [restructured text sources](http://docutils.sourceforge.net/rst.html)

-To contribute or update the tutorials, you must install depdendencies locally and do the build.
+To contribute or update the tutorials, you must install Sphinx locally and build the HTML pages.

 ## Install Dependencies